erincatto/box2d/docs/simulation.md

 ![Self Intersection is Bad](images/self_intersect.svg)

-Each segment in the chain is created as a `b2SmoothSegment` shape on the body.
-If you have the shape id for a smooth segment shape, you can get the owning chain id.
-This will return `b2_nullChainId` if the shape is not a smooth segment.
+Each segment in the chain is created as a `b2ChainSegment` shape on the body.
+If you have the shape id for a chain segment shape, you can get the owning chain id.
+This will return `b2_nullChainId` if the shape is not a chain segment.

 ```c
 b2ChainId chainId = b2SHape_GetParentChain(myShapeId);
 ```

-You cannot create a smooth segment shape directly.
+You cannot create a chain segment shape directly.

 ### Sensors
 Sometimes game logic needs to know when two shapes overlap yet there